greydnls/gitodo/README.md

 ###Usage

-Create a new list
+X Create a new list
 `gitodo create FileName`

 Add a new Todo to a list
-`gitodo add FileName "Take Over The World"`
+`gitodo todo FileName "Take Over The World"`

-For convenience, you can also create a new list in the process of adding the todo:
-`gitodo add FileName "Take Over The World" -f`

 Checking off a todo item
 `gitodo complete FileName "Take Over The World" `

 Creating a sublist:
-`gitodo add FileName "TakeOver The World" ` -l="Sublist Name"`
+`gitodo sublist FileName "Sublist Name"`

 Viewing a List
 `gitodo show FileName`

-Viewing a single sublist only
-`gitodo show FileName -l="Sublist Name"`

 Viewing only undone todos:
-`gitodo todo FileName`
+`gitodo show FileName --open`

-Viewing undone todos from a sublist:
+Viewing only undone todos:
+`gitodo show FileName --done`

+#### The -f flag
+By default Gitodo will throw errors if you attempt to add a todo to a file that does not exist, or to a sublist that does not exist in a file.
+Adding the -f flag, (or --force) will suppress the errors and create the file or sublist as necessary.

+#### The -s flag
+If you could like a command to pertain to a sublist only during either `show` or `todo` commands, you may add the -s flag ( or --sublist), with the list name to follow.

+**Example**: `gitodo show FileName -s "Sublist Name" `

+If you would like to create a new Todo List with a sublist you can add the -s flag to add a the default **General** sublist to the file.
+You can also add an argument after the -s flag to provide a custom sublist name.

+**Example**: `gitodo create FileName -s //adds General sublist`

-`gitodo todo FileName -l="Sublist Name"`
+**With Custom Sublist:**  `gitodo create FileName -s "My Nifty List Name"`